aalireza/PySchoenberg/README.md

 ---

-<b>Credits: </b> This was a hackathon project which was created for SBHacks 2015 [+](http://challengepost.com/software/modern-mozart).
+<b>Credits: </b> This was a hackathon project which was created for SBHacks 2015 [(Link  is here)](http://challengepost.com/software/modern-mozart).
 "Parham Pourdavood" had the original idea of using 12-tones to atonalize musical sheets while saving the rhythm and "Ahmed Shehata" was creating a front-end GUI with Java which was not finished.

 <b>Disclaimer: </b> Since it was originally a hackathon project (albeit the design decisions has been changed considerably) and also my first relatively non-trivial project, the coding quality may not be ideal.